ValentinSamohovets/SQEDemoChallengeUI/README.md

 5. When complete please check your code into your public git repo

 #### Test Cases

-0. Check all field labels and select options in selects
 1. Place order for small pizza without topping, pay by credit card
 2. Place order for small pizza with one topping, pay by cash
 3. Place order for medium pizza with 2 toppings, pay by credit card